sonic-net/SONiC/doc/MSTP/MSTP.md

 ### Requirements

-#### Functional Requirements
+### Functional Requirements

 1. Support the creation of Multiple Spanning Tree Instances (MSTIs).

-1. Support the assignment of one or more VLANs to a specific MSTI within a region.
+2. Support the assignment of one or more VLANs to a specific MSTI within a region.

-1. Support the option to assign a region name and revision number to MSTP regions to achieve unique identification of VLAN to instance mapping across switches.
+3. Support the option to assign a region name and revision number to MSTP regions to achieve unique identification of VLAN to instance mapping across switches.

-1. Support path selection and forwarding behavior in MSTI to optimize network performance within each instance by configuring a distinct root bridge.
+4. Support path selection and forwarding behavior in MSTI to optimize network performance within each instance by configuring a distinct root bridge.

-1. Support the configuration of spanning tree parameters such as forward delay, hello timer, hop count.
+5. Support the configuration of spanning tree parameters such as forward delay, hello timer, and hop count.

-1. The Destination Mac Address will be 01:80:C2:00:00:00 for MSTP BPDUs.
+6. The Destination MAC Address will be `01:80:C2:00:00:00` for MSTP BPDUs.

-1. Support compatibility with networks employing different spanning tree protocols, such as STP, RSTP.
+7. Support backward compatibility with networks employing different spanning tree protocols, such as STP and RSTP.

-1. Support edge port functionality
+8. Support edge port functionality.

-1. Support BPDU guard functionality
+9. Support BPDU guard functionality.

-1. Support root guard functionality
+10. Support root guard functionality.

-1. Support protocol operation on static breakout ports
+11. Support protocol operation on static breakout ports.

-1. Support protocol operation on Port-channel interfaces
+12. Support protocol operation on Port-channel interfaces.
+Note: MSTP does not support aggregated path cost calculations.

 #### Configuration & Management Requirements